zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ![sales-by-genre-bar-button-highlight](/tutorials/asp.net/kendo-music-store/music-store-dashboard/images/sales-by-genre-bar-button-highlight.png)

-The **Sales By Genre** and **Searches By Genre** charts are built similarly, with simple declarative markup and powerful Javascript piping.
+The **Sales By Genre** and **Searches By Genre** charts are built similarly, with simple declarative markup and powerful JavaScript piping.
 The chart is contained within it's own **&lt;div&gt;**, with an accompanying **&lt;span&gt;** that contains the buttons for changing the chart type.
 The Sales By Genre chart is constructed like so:

 	<div class="sales-by-genre-chart half-width-chart"></div>
     <span class="store-sales-chart-type change-genre-sales-chart-type">